cityofaustin/github-labels/README.md

-# City of Austin’s GitHub Labels
+# City of Austin GitHub Labels

 This projects aims to provide common, [bikeshedding](http://bikeshed.org)-proof sets of GitHub labels for the City of Austin's projects.